StefanoMagriniAlunno/Machine_Unlearning/README.md

 * **Remark** :  The installer does not have administrator permissions, it only changes the local folder.
 * **Remark** : You can examine the properties of the installer by typing `./repo.sh --help`.

-## Navigate

-### Documentation
-It is possible consult documentation opening the html file `doc/_build/html/index.html` in your browser It's contain details about python code in `src`, each file is documentated.

-### Console